talview/moodle-local_proview/README.md

     -   Go to the course again and click on the Settings Icon on the Right Hand Side” and select “edit settings”.

     -   Scroll down to “Groups” category and set group mode as “Seperate Groups”.</br>
     *Now any candidate you add in this group will not have proview enabled for them in this course.*

+## Terms and Conditions

+---

+Talview Inc and all of its subsidiaries (“Talview”) provides Proview and its related services (“Service”) subject to your compliance with the terms and conditions (“Terms of Service”) set forth.

+Talview reserves the right to update and modify the Terms of Service at any time without notice.
+New features that may be added to the Service shall be subject to the Terms of Service.
+Should you continue to use the Service after any such modifications have been made, this shall constitute your agreement to such modifications.
+You may always view the most recent copy of the Terms of Service at "<https://www.talview.com/proview/terms-conditions>"

+Violation of any part of the Terms of Service will result in termination of your account.

 ## Roadmap